rareid2/SR_interface/README.md

-# Stanford Raytracer Python Infterface
+# Stanford Raytracer Python Interface

 ## to set up --> use venv
 run: